fruittymango/taskify-munch/README.md

 docker-compose up
 ```

-To run tests with Docker Compose, use:
+To start and run test in an isolated service, use:

 ```bash
 docker-compose run test